Australia’s world renowned research centre

 In this leafy inner-city precinct is Australia's world-renowned biomedical research hub.
 It is home to the University of Melbourne and an impressive group of industry leaders including:

 - biomedical organisations

-Over 49,000 people work in Parkville its researchers collaborate globally.
+Up to 73,000 people work in Parkville and its researchers collaborate globally.
 This includes the University of Melbourne, where more than 55,000 students attend.

 Parkville also has strong innovation capability and knowledge expertise beyond the medical sector.

 Parkville Priority Precinct is walking distance from Melbourne CBD.